FelixRehrl/Cargo/README.md

 - Best First Greedy,
 - A*.

-Additionally the project includes the implementation of an entire Planning Graph and caculation of the hLevel heursitic.
+2. Implementation of the Planning Graph Algorithm in Java and calculation of the hLevel heuristic.

 The user can choose between four different instances to be solved by either forward search or by creating the relative Planning Graph